 1 Code Insight Plugins Guide 7

 About Scan-Agent Plugins 7

 Contents of this Book 8

 Product Support Resources 8

 Contact Us 9

 2 Installing and Configuring Standard Plugins .
 11

 About Scan-Agent Plugins 12

 Overview of Available Plugins 12

 Important: Plugin Upgrade to Version 2.0 in Code Insight 2020 R3 13

 Preparing to Use the Plugins 13

 Providing an Authorization Token 14

 Downloading Plugins 14

 Plugins for Integrated Development Environments (IDEs) 15

-Eclipse Plugin 15
+Eclipse Plugin

 Prerequisites for the Eclipse Plugin 15

 Installing the Eclipse Plugin 15

 Configuring the Eclipse Plugin 18

 Running a Scan within Your Eclipse Environment

 Uninstalling the Eclipse Plugin

 Visual Studio Plugin

 Prerequisites for the Visual Studio Plugin

 Installing the Visual Studio Plugin.

 Configuring the Visual Studio Plugin

 Configuration Using Visual Studio IDE

 Executing a Scan

 Scan Execution Using Visual Studio IDE

-Count Exceeding Coming Visual Stadio IDE 20
+36an Ezecution Osing Visual Studio IDE 20

-Scan Execution Using MSBuild .29
+Scan Execution Using MSBuild 29

-Disabling or Uninstalling the Visual Studio Plugin .29
+Disabling or Uninstalling the Visual Studio Plugin 29

-Plugins for Continuous Integration (CI) Tools .
+Plu gins for Continuous Integration (CI) Tools .
 30

-Azure DevOps Extension .30
+Azure DevOps Extension 31

-Prerequisites for the Azure DevOps Extension .31
+Prerequisites for the Azure DevOps Extension 31

-Installing the Azure DevOps Extension .31
+Installing the Azure DevOps Extension 31

-Adding a Scan Task to Your Azure DevOps Agent Job .31
+Adding a Scan Task to Your Azure DevOps Agent Job 31

-Bamboo Plugin .34
+- Bamboo Plugin 34

-Prerequisites for the Bamboo Plugin .34
+Prerequisites for the Bamboo Plugin 34

-Installing and Configuring the Bamboo Plugin .35
+Installing and Configuring the Bamboo Plugin 35

-GitLab Plugin .36
+(GitLab Plugin 36

-Prerequisites for the GitLab Plugin .37
+Prerequisites for the GitLab Plugin 37

-Installing the Generic Scan Agent on GitLab Runner .37
+Installing the Generic Scan Agent on GitLab Runner 37

-Configuring the CI/CD Pipeline to Run a Scan .37
+Configuring the CI/CD Pipeline to Run a Scan 37

-Executing the Build .38
+Executing the Build 38

-Jenkins Plugin
+, Jenkins Plugin

 Prerequisites for the Jenkins Plugin

 Setting Heap Size for the Jenkins Plugin

-Setting Up the Code Insight Jenkins Plugin .40
+Setting Up the Code Insight Jenkins Plugin

 Configuring the Publication of a Code Insight Report in Jenkins

-Support for the Jenkins Pipeline .43
+Support for the Jenkins Pipeline

 Providing the Pipeline Script for the Scan Step

 Pipeline Code Examples for Running the Scan

 Scan Scheduler Plugin for Jenkins

 TeamCity Plugin

 Prerequisites for TeamCity Plugin

 Installing the Generic Scan-Agent on the Team City Build Agent

-Configuring a Build to Run a Code Insight Scan
+Configuring a Build to Run a Code Insight Scan.

-Executing the Build .49
+Executing the Build

+(Configuring SSL for Azure DevOps, Bamboo, and Jenkins Scan Agents

+Exporting the Certificate Used by Code Insight

+Importing the Certificate to the Java Home for the Scan Agent

-Plugins for Package Managers and Build Tools .
-49
+gins for Package Managers and Build Tools

-Apache Ant Plugin
+4 Apache Ant Plugin

-Prerequisites for the Apache Ant Plugin
+Prerequisites for the Apache Ant Plugin.

-Configuring the Apache Ant Plugin .50
+Configuring the Apache Ant Plugin.

 Executing the Scan

-Gradle Plugin
+' Gradle Plugin

 Prerequisites for the Gradle Plugin

 Installing and Configuring the Gradle Plugin

-Maven Plugin
+Mayon Plugin

 More About the Maven Plugin

-Prerequisites for the Maven Plugin.
+Prerequisites for the Maven Plugin

-Installing and Configuring the Maven Plugin

 Cleaning the Application Project.

 Running the Maven Goal for the Scan

+Naming the mavell boat for the scall

-Plugins for Binary Repositories
+Plugins for Binary Repositories .
+60

-JFrog Artifactory Plugin
+JFrog Artifactory Plugin 60

-Prerequisites for the Artifactory Plugin .58
+Prerequisites for the Artifactory Plugin 60

-Installing the Artifactory Plugin 59
+Installing the Artifactory Plugin.
+61

-Scanning an Artifactory Repository Using a Cron Job 59
+Scanning an Artifactory Repository Using a Cron Job 61

 Scanning an Artifactory Repository Using REST API.
-60
+62

-Requirements When Using REST API to Scan Artifactory Repositories 60
+Requirements When Using REST API to Scan Artifactory Repositories 62

-Scanning All Artifactory Repositories 60
+Scanning All Artifactory Repositories

-Scanning a Specific Artifactory Repository 61
+Scanning a Specific Artifactory Repository

-Reloading the Artifactory Plugin 61
+Reloading the Artifactory Plugin 63

-Scan Results 61
+Scan Results 63

-Plugins for Container Platforms 61
+Plugins for Container Platforms .
+63

-Docker Images Plugin 62
+Docker Images Plugin 64

-Prerequisites for the Docker Images Plugin 62
+Prerequisites for the Docker Images Plugin 64

-Installing the Docker Images Plugin 63
+Installing the Docker Images Plugin 65

-Launching the Docker Images Plugin 64
+Launching the Docker Images Plugin 66

-Generic Scan-Agent Plugin 64
+Generic Scan-Agent Plugin .
+66

-Prerequisites for the Generic Scan-Agent Plugin 64
+Prerequisites for the Generic Scan-Agent Plugin 66

-Running the Generic Scan-Agent Plugin 65
+Running the Generic Scan-Agent Plugin 67

-Enabling the Generic Scan-Agent Plugin to Detect Transitive Dependencies 66
+Enabling the Generic Scan-Agent Plugin to Detect Transitive Dependencies 68

-Note About Rescans Performed by 2.0 Plugins 67
+Note About Rescans Performed by 2.0 Plugins .

-3 Developing Custom Plugins .
 69

+3 Developing Custom Plugins 71

-Scan Agent Framework 69
+Scan Agent Framework .
+71

-Features Provided by the Framework 70
+Features Provided by the Framework

-Available Classes and Methods in the Framework 70
+Available Classes and Methods in the Framework

-Property Settings 71
+Property Settings

-Downloading the Scan Agent Toolkit 73
+Downloading the Scan Agent Toolkit

-Contents of the Scan Agent Toolkit 73
+Contents of the Scan Agent Toolkit

-Writing a Custom Scan-Agent Plugin 73
+Writing a Custom Scan-Agent Plugin

-Deploying a Custom Scan-Agent Plugin 74
+Deploying a Custom Scan-Agent Plugin .
+76